SysMoBench: Evaluating AI on Formally Modeling Complex Real-World Systems

 \bench{} uses the \tla{} SANY Syntactic Analyzer~\citep{lamportbook} to check the syntax of the \tla{} models against \tla{} grammar rules, operator usage, module structure, etc. Note that SANY checks the entire model specification.
 If the model specification passes the SANY checks, it earns a full score.
 However, many AI-generated models fail the SANY check; therefore, we need fine-grained analysis for partial scoring.

-\bench{} offers per-action analysis for partial scoring to measure how many generated actions are erroneous (and thus failed SANY).
-To do so, it encapsulates each action in the model into a per-action specification by adding necessary dependencies (e.g., constant declarations, variable definitions, etc.).
-It then uses SANY to check the per-action specification.
-A partial score $S$ represents the percentage of correct actions $n_c$ among the total actions $n_t$, i.e., $S = \frac{n_c}{n_t}$.
-Note that the per-action checks do not account for inter-action dependencies: a model that passes all the per-action checks can still fail.
+\bench{} offers per-action analysis for partial scoring by checking how many generated actions are erroneous (and failed SANY).
+It encapsulates each action in the model into a per-action model by adding necessary dependencies (e.g., constant declarations, variable definitions, etc.).
+It then uses SANY to check the \plsreviewinline{syntax of} per-action model \plsreviewinline{(only syntax correction is concerned in this step; no equivalence check).} A partial score $S$ represents the percentage of correct actions $n_c$ among the total actions $n_t$, i.e., $S = \frac{n_c}{n_t}$. \plsreviewinline{Here, $n_c$ is determined by running SANY on each per-action module and counting those that pass without syntax errors, while $n_t$ is obtained by counting all action definitions in the original model.} Note that the per-action checks do not account for inter-action dependencies: a model that passes all the per-action checks can still fail.
 We use a weighted scoring scheme that gives equal weights to per-action correctness and inter-action correctness.
 A model that passes the overall SANY check earns 100\%, while only passing all per-action checks earns 50\%.

-Note that only system models with 100\% syntax scores will be evaluated for other metrics, because models with syntax errors cannot be compiled or executed (which is required by other metrics).
+Only system models with 100\% syntax scores will be evaluated for other metrics, because models with syntax errors cannot be compiled or executed (which is required by other metrics).